prataprc/pitch-rustlang/traits/PITCHME.md

     IndexMut <Idx: ?Sized>: Index<Idx>
         Used for indexing operations (container[index]) in mutable contexts.
+    SliceIndex<T: ?Sized>: private_slice_index::Sealed
+        A helper trait used for indexing operations.
     Try { type Ok; type Error; }
         [Experimental] A trait for customizing the behavior of ?  operator.